Hepatitis B: What is it and why is there a vaccine?

 If my child is low-risk, why should I vaccinate them at such a young age?

 As with many illnesses, the stakes are higher for younger patients, and more specifically babies.
 Only 1-5% of adults who contract hepatitis B will go on to develop chronic infection, but nearly 90% of newborns/infants will.
-As noted above, those with chronic infection are more likely to develop liver scarring, liver cancer, liver failure, and/or need for liver transplant.
-Vaccinating early in infancy lowers the low risk of vertical transmission during childbirth and protects children before they reach the mobile, curious and accident-prone stage that puts them at higher risk for potential casual exposure in their everyday environments.
+As noted above, those with chronic infection are more likely to develop liver scarring, liver cancer, liver failure, and/or need liver transplant.
+Vaccinating early in infancy lowers the risk of vertical transmission during childbirth and protects children before they reach the mobile, curious and accident-prone stage that puts them at higher risk for potential casual exposure in their everyday environments.
 When the stakes are high and the risk of side effects of vaccination are extremely low, the potential benefits far outweigh the potential downside.

 References